5 ISA Ideas To Invest £100 PM

 4. Some ISA providers will give you online access to your account, allowing you to see the investment performance of your ISA and keep up to date with any charges incurred.

-6. You can transfer shares you get from an HMRC-approved SAYE (save as you earn) scheme run by your employer, or a share incentive plan, into a stocks and shares component of an ISA without incurring capital gains tax, up to your annual ISA allowance.
+6. You can transfer shares you get from an HMRC-approved SAYE (save as you earn) scheme run by your employer or a share incentive plan into a stocks and shares component of an ISA without incurring capital gains tax up to your annual ISA allowance.

 8. With a stocks and shares ISA, there is greater long-term growth potential than a cash ISA – however, bear in mind that the value of your investment can go down as well as up.

-9. If you have a stocks and shares ISA from a previous tax year, you’re permitted to move this into a current stocks and shares ISA or split it between more than one stocks and shares ISA.
+9. If you have a stocks and shares ISA from a previous tax year, you’re permitted to move this into a current Stocks and Shares ISA or split it between two or more ISAs.

 Frequently Asked Questions